JackSzwergold/Writing/memories/Being Dragged to See the King.md

 Mind you I was 9 years old at the time and he was 20 years older.
 And in his mind somehow this was acceptable and normal behavior.

-By the time we got to the Brooklyn Bridge I was relieved.
-The bridge had this grating for a roadway that made for an endless hum as cars drove over.
-The second the wheels of my brother’s car hit the Brooklyn Bridge that hum, that white noise was beautiful… I could not hear a thing he was saying, and I smiled as we drove over the bridge and I was able to enjoy the view without the bullshit.
+By the time we got to the Brooklyn Bridge I was relieved since the bridge had this metal grating for a roadway that created an endless, white-noise-like hum as cars drove over it.
+The second the wheels of my brother’s car hit the Brooklyn Bridge that soothing, endless, white noise was calming, soothing and wonderful… While I could see his lips move, I thankfully could not hear a thing he was saying.
+I smiled as we drove over the bridge and looked out the window since I was able to enjoy the East Rivew view and skyline without having to endure his verbal bullshit.

+***

 When we got to the Manhattan side, the hum settled, but my brother was still going at a mile a minute… His mouth was at least.